vaadin/web-components/packages/icons/README.md

 The icon files (SVG, PNG, fonts) are licensed under Creative Commons [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

-The source code in this repository is licensed under Apache License 2.0.
+The source code in this repository is licensed under This program is available under Vaadin Commercial License and Service Terms.
+See https://vaadin.com/commercial-license-and-service-terms for the full license..

 All brand icons are trademarks of their respective owners.
 The use of these trademarks does not indicate endorsement of the trademark holder by Vaadin Icons, nor vice versa.